 The City of Lights has its very own hidden gems for you to discover if you’re in town and wish to escape the tourist crowds for a few hours.

 One of them is the Promenade Plantee, also known as the Coulée Verte René-Dumont.
-It’s a 3-mile-long elevated park that was built on an unused railway line in 1993.
+In 1993, they built a 3-mile-long elevated park on an unused railway line.

-The promenade is a fantastic mix of modern architecture and landscaping with areas of wild vegetation that begins behind the Bastille opera house and runs to the Daumesnil Doree, where the shopping area is located.
+The promenade is a fantastic mix of modern architecture and landscaping, with wild vegetation areas that begin behind the Bastille Opera House and run to the Daumesnil Doree, where the shopping area is located.

-Surprisingly, most tourists and even many Parisians are not aware of its existence.
-So it is an excellent spot to explore when you need to take a breather from it all.
+Surprisingly, most tourists and even many Parisians are unaware of its existence.
+So, it is an excellent spot to explore when you need to take a breather.

-You won’t only get the chance to see rosebushes, hazelnut, and lime trees that make up the Promenade Plantee, but you’ll also be rewarded with excellent views of the city.
+You won’t only see rosebushes, hazelnuts, and lime trees that make up the Promenade Plantée, but you’ll also enjoy excellent views of the city.

 As a fun fact, Coulée Verte René-Dumont was the inspiration behind the Highline in New York City.